Jmion/SVProject/partie6/REPONSE.md

     std::list<Wave *> getWaveCollidingWithSensor(const Vec2d& location ) const;
 ```
 We will create a method that will only return the waves that are currently colliding with the sensor.
 A critic of our current implementation is that we are dealing a bit to much with the calculation of which waves are actually colliding.
 The advantage of this is that we are not sharing useless pointers.
+We are willing to delegate more of the work that should be up to the sensor to decide to the environment since it allows use to preserve good encapsulation of pointers.

 ## Q.4.8